bcabalic/UCB-MOD5/README.md

 2. Singles<br>
 3. Coffee coupons (will also attract customers that have been to a CoffeeHouse 1-8 times!)<br>

 <h3>4.
-IN INCLEMENT WEATHER ACCEPTANCE RATE IS HIGHER CUSTOMER IS WITH FRIEND OR PARTNER</h3>
+IN INCLEMENT WEATHER ACCEPTANCE RATE IS HIGHER IF DRIVER IS WITH FRIEND OR PARTNER</h3>
-- Most noteably, in snowy weather with Friends, there is a 76% acceptance rate!
+- Most noteably, in snowy weather with Friends, there is a <b>76%</b> acceptance rate!<br>
 - The average rate of acceptance is lower in inclement weather (snow and rain) if customer is alone or with kids, when compared to someone traveling with a friend or partner

 <h1>Summary</h1>
+In this exploration I took a look at various factors that contribute to coupon acceptance rate.
+I sorted out the data to the top 30 factors, then combined some of those factors to find any trends with acceptance if certain conditions were combined.
+This type of data can be used to fine tune or target coupon campaigns by knowing the driving conditions as well coupon type that works most effetively in these conditions.
+The Jupyter notebook displays various comparisons I conducted to see customers who accepted or did not accept coupons.
+I hand selected 4 conditions that stood out to me and showed how higher acceptance rates could be found within sub categories where multiple driving conditions are met.

+If a business were to take advantage of this data, I would recommend focusing on these areas to see if the success rate aligns with the historical data.
+Then, more resources could be deployed in those coupon campaign categories to improve sales.